sapotools/sapo/README.md

 This generates the executable `./bin/sapo`.

-## Execution
+## Using Sapo stand-alone application
-Sapo expects as input a SIL file.
+The Sapo stand-alone application `sapo` expects as input a SIL file.
 The SIL language is defined in the [SIL.md](SIL.md) file in this repository.

-Sapo can be invoked passing the path of the input file
+`sapo` can be invoked passing the path of the input file

 ```sh
 ./bin/sapo path/to/file.sil
 ```

 or without arguments.
-In that case, Sapo reads its input from standard input.
+In that case, `sapo` reads its input from standard input.

 ```sh
 ./bin/sapo